In Ayurvedic nutrition, legumes are a part of almost every meal of the day. They are even used to make desserts and snacks.

 For vegetarians, beans, dhals, and lentils constitute an important source of nutrition—they provide protein, complex carbohydrates, fiber, and vitamins.
 As versatile as they are tasty, dhals and lentils lend themselves to being used to make salads, appetizers, soups, main dishes, sides, and even desserts.
 They work well with other foods such as grains, vegetables, herbs, and spices.

-Mung beans, split, with skins removed (also known as mung dhal), are held to be excellent for all three doshas.
+- Mung beans, split, with skins removed (also known as mung dhal), are very popular in Ayurvedic cuisine, as they’re excellent for all the doshas—Vata, Pitta, and Kapha.
 Easier to digest than most other beans and dhals, mung dhal can be eaten every day.
 When cooked, mung dhal takes on the consistency of porridge.
 This type of dhal is praised in Ayurvedic texts for its nutritional value and ease of digestion.

 - Toor dhal—yellow, very nourishing, combines extremely well with vegetables.

 - Chana dhal—also yellow, retains its shape even when fully cooked and has a nutty flavor.